acep-uaf/the-arctic-program/content/partners/launch-alaska/index.md

 id = 'launch-alaska'
 alt = "Launch Alaska"
-desription = "A business accelerator investing in scalable startups in food, water, transportation, and energy" tagline = "Accelerating the Resource Revolution" websiteUrl = "https://www.launchalaska.com"
+desription = "A business accelerator investing in scalable startups in food, water, transportation, and energy" tagline = "Accelerating the Energy Transition" websiteUrl = "https://www.launchalaska.com"
 +++
-* Recruitment of scalable startups in the energy resiliency market.

-* Support and expand Alaska's entrepreneurial ecosystem.

-* Incubator program for pre and post-launch stage businesses looking to scale up with two tracks:

-  * - **Customer Development Track** for mentorship & networking support
-  * - **Tech Deployment Track** for technology field pilots
+- Launch Alaska connects climate tech startups with Alaska businesses and communities to accelerate deployment, catalyze our clean energy economy, and decarbonize energy, transportation, and industry.